Justice Minister Anisul Huq said on Wednesday they suggested keeping the terms of the suspended sentence unchanged.

 The rules require the Justice Ministry to forward its opinion to the Interior Ministry, which will then send it to Prime Minister Sheikh Hasina for final approval.

-However, the Ministry of Interior will probably have the final say on the matter, according to Anisul.
+However, the Interior Ministry will likely have the final say on the matter, according to Anisul.
 “I don’t think he [the application] will reach the prime minister.
-This is because the advice we gave last time was not sent to the Prime Minister.
+This is because the notice we gave last time was not sent to the Prime Minister.

 This is the fifth time that a request for a suspension of Khaleda’s sentence has been filed.
 In September last year, the government decided to extend the suspension of his sentence by six months, allowing him to remain out of prison until March 24.